-Heading south along the coast, the proximity of Sicily becomes the dominant feature.
-This stretch of the autostrada can claim to be one of the most panoramic in Italy, burrowing high up through mountains with the Straits of Messina glittering below.
+As you head south along the coast, the proximity of Sicily becomes the dominant feature.
+This stretch of the autostrada can claim to be one of the most panoramic in Italy, burrowing high up through mountains with the Strait of Messina glittering below.
 Travelling by train or following the old coastal road, you pass through SCILLA, with a fine sandy beach and lots of action in the summer.
 Known as Scylla in classical times, this was the legendary location of a six-headed cave monster, one of two hazards to mariners mentioned in the Odyssey, the other being the whirlpool Charybdis, corresponding to the modern Cariddi located 6km away on the other side of the strait.
 Crowning a hefty rock, a castle separates the main beach from the fishing village of Chianalea to the north.